Planning a trip to Cactus League Spring Training in Arizona? Here’s everything you need to know for an awesome trip!

 - Be polite!
 A please and thank you is definitely appreciated by the players.

-Fun Family Atmosphere
+5. Fun Family Atmosphere

+You can't go to a Brewer's game without getting cheese curds.
+They're hard to come by here in Texas, and they came in a cute mini souvenir helmet.
+And I got some delicious noodles, too.
 My husband enjoyed a giant bowl of Bratchos, which is basically potato chips covered in cheese, sour cream, jalapenos, onions, and sliced up brats.
-Only in Wisconsin … or Phoenix, I guess!
+Only in Wisconsin ... or Phoenix, I guess!

 I hope you enjoyed reading about MLB spring training in Arizona!
 Here are some tips to help plan your visit:

-Buying Tickets: You can buy Cactus League tickets through the MLB, but the Cactus League website has links to all the teams and is a great place to start.
+You can purchase Cactus League tickets through the MLB, but the Cactus League website has links to all the teams and is a great place to start.
 Expect to spend anywhere from a few bucks to $60+, depending on the popularity of your team and location of your seats.
-For big games, check StubHub, if you don’t find what you’re looking for at the MLB.
+For big games, check StubHub, if you don't find what you're looking for at the MLB.
 And of course, you can purchase tickets at the stadium on game day, too.

-Getting Around: With Cactus League stadiums spread out over a 50-mile radius, you’ll need a car to get around.
-If you’re planning to drink, Uber is a great option for getting to and from the game safely.
+With Cactus League stadiums spread out over a 50-mile radius, you'll need a car to get around.
+If you're planning to drink, Uber is a great option for getting to and from the game safely.
 Make sure to check each stadium for parking info and for local transportation to the game, as well.

-Where to Stay: The Phoenix metropolitan area is huge and sprawling.
-If you want to cut down on driving time, try to stay close to your team’s stadium or as centrally located as possible.
-We usually stay at an IHG Hotel (gotta collect those points!), and they have tons of great options in and around Phoenix.
-My favorite area is downtown Phoenix, which has lots of great restaurants, cool murals, and more … all within walking distance!
+The Phoenix metropolitan area is huge and sprawling.
+If you want to cut down on driving time, try to stay close to your team's stadium.
+However, if you're going to games at lots of different stadiums, you'll want to stay as centrally located as possible.
+I prefer to stay in downtown Phoenix, which is actually pretty cool!
+There are lots of great restaurants, beautiful murals, and more to explore (all within walking distance).
+The Kimpton Hotel Palomar is a favorite.
+Tip: You can also check hotel reviews on TripAdvisor ... they're always so helpful!

-Weather: You can probably expect highs in the low to mid-70’s during baseball spring training in February and March.
+You can probably expect highs in the low to mid-70's during baseball spring training in February and March.
 However, make sure to check weather reports before you go!
-The first time we went to spring training in Arizona, temps were in the mid-90’s.
-The next year, they were in the mid-60’s, and this year, opening day was rained out … you just never know.
+The first time we went to spring training in Arizona, temps were in the mid-90's.
+The next year, they were in the mid-60's, and this year, opening day was rained out ... you just never know.